How to buy Amgen (AMGN) shares in Australia

-Amgen Inc is a drug manufacturers—general business with stocks listed in the US.
+Amgen Inc is a drug manufacturers - general business with stocks listed in the US.
 Amgen shares (AMGN) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$247.5 – a decrease of 0.1% over the previous week.
+Its last market close was US$271.31 – a decrease of 0.42% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Amgen

 - Search for Amgen.
 Find the share by name or ticker symbol: AMGN.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Amgen.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?